os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_forest/forest_v1/documentation/forest_disc.markdown

 - **deforestation_surface**, forest surface removed by year.
 Unit is Mha.
 Default is set to 10Mha per year (2020 value).
 - **CO2_per_ha**, the quantity of CO2 captured by 1 hectare of forest during one year.
 Unit is kgCO2/ha/year.
 Default value is 4000kgC02/ha/year [^1].
 As forest captures 16 Gt of CO2 per year, reducing forest by 1% results in a deficit of CO2 captured of 160 Mt.
 The value of 4000kgCO2/year/ha is coherent with these data.
 - **Initial CO2 emissions**, the CO2 emissions at due to deforestation at the first year of the stidy.
 Unit is MtCO2.
-Default value is 2850MtCO2 at 2020, which is the value given by DICE [^2].
+Default value is 3210MtCO2 at 2020, which is the value found at [^2].
+- **reforestation_cost_per_ha**, which is the average price to plant 1ha of tree.
+Unit is $/ha.
+The default value is 3800$/ha [^3].
+- ** reforestation_investment**, the quantity of money dedicated to reforestation each year.
+Unit is billions of $.

 The outputs of the model are:

 - **deforested_surface_df**, giving the evolution of forest surface year by year, and cumulative.
 Unit is Gha.